What Role Does Medication Play in Back Pain Treatment?

 Although a certain type of NSAID known as COX-2 inhibitors have been shown to treat pain and inflammation as effectively as traditional NSAIDs, they have come under scrutiny for their adverse effects, including an increased risk of heart attack and stroke in individuals with or at risk for cardiovascular disease.

 As a result of these concerns, the U.S. Food and Drug Administration (FDA) has strengthened the warnings on the labels of all NSAIDs, including the COX-2 inhibitor celecoxib (Celebrex).
-Currently, Celebrex is the only COX-2 inhibitor that remains on the market in the United States.
+Currently, Celebrex (and generic versions approved by the FDA in May 2014) is the only COX-2 inhibitor that remains on the market in the United States.

 Studies have shown that muscle relaxants are an effective treatment for low back pain that lasts less than four weeks.
 Their usefulness for chronic low back pain requires further study, however.